 One of the best things men can do to help is to educate themselves on women’s experiences.
 Follow Instagram accounts like She’s a Crowd and Equality Institute.
 Read books and listen to podcasts made by women – these are a few of my favourites:

 - Data Feminism by Catherine D'Ignazio and Lauren Klein

 - Trick Mirror by Jia Tolentino

 - Living a Feminist Life by Sara Ahmed

 We’re proud to have Zoë as a Bank Australia customer.
-Find out more about Zoë and our People Australia Needs campaign here.
+Find out more about other Bank Australia people here.